-Keep track of data during hunting
+Keep track of data during hunting with Azure Sentinel

-Hunting bookmarks in Azure Sentinel help you do this, by preserving the queries you ran in Log Analytics, along with the query results that you deem relevant.
+Hunting bookmarks in Azure Sentinel help you do this, by preserving the queries you ran in Azure Sentinel - Logs, along with the query results that you deem relevant.
 You can also record your contextual observations and reference your findings by adding notes and tags.
 Bookmarked data is visible to you and your teammates for easy collaboration.

-You can revisit your bookmarked data at any time on the Bookmark tab of the Hunting page.
+You can revisit your bookmarked data at any time on the Bookmarks tab of the Hunting pane.
 You can use filtering and search options to quickly find specific data for your current investigation.
-Alternatively, you can view your bookmarked data directly in the HuntingBookmark table in Log Analytics.
-This enables you to filter, summarize, and join bookmarked data with other data sources, making it easy to look for corroborating evidence.
+Alternatively, you can view your bookmarked data directly in the HuntingBookmark table in your Log Analytics workspace.
+For example:

 Add a bookmark